manasrawat/manasrawat.github.io/_posts/2016-06-18-hello-jekyll.markdown

 <link rel="shortcut icon" type="image/png" href="[[site.url]]/favicon.png">
 <!--Note: [ = {-->
 {% endhighlight %}
 That... worked.
 It worked everywhere - apart from IE. So I used a png instead, and it worked - but then I found out it didn't work in Firefox.
 I then 'experimented' a little by removing ```'[[site.url]]'``` - and it... worked.
-I apologise to all the Firefox users - I just can't be asked to fix it now - but I'm pretty satisifed my blog's done  - even more so due to the fact that on top of the base Jekyll theme, using mdlite, I coded it.
+I apologise to all the Firefox users - I just can't be asked to fix it now - but I'm pretty satisifed my blog's done  - even more so due to the fact that on top of the base Jekyll theme *(update: rewrote the blog in Januray 2017 without mdl)*, I coded it.
 I coded my own blog.